-- 53. The Follow-Up Report of October 2010 noted that the examiners' recommendation for considering the amendment of the provisions for sanctions in the POCA to allow for penalties to be applied jointly or separately was dealt with under section 68(3) of the Interpretation Act which allows for the imposition of the stipulated fines in the penalties in POCA separately on companies. - 54.
-With regard to the other outstanding recommendation for increasing the range of sanctions for AML/CFT non-compliance to include disciplinary sanctions and the power to withdraw, restrict or suspend the financial institution's licence where applicable, the Central Bank's range of sanctions for non-compliance with AML/CFT laws was extended for banks and insurance companies under the FIA and the Insurance Amendment Act 2009 respectively. - 55.
-The authorities have advised that section 10 and 12 of the FIA further provides for the Central Bank to issue AML/CFT guidelines and to be able to impose compliance directions or seek restraining orders for breaches of the guidelines.
+- 63. The Follow-Up Report of October 2010 noted that the examiners' recommendation for considering the amendment of the provisions for sanctions in the POCA to allow for penalties to be applied jointly or separately was dealt with under section 68(3) of the Interpretation Act which allows for the imposition of the stipulated fines in the penalties in POCA separately on companies. - 64.
+With regard to the other outstanding recommendation for increasing the range of sanctions for AML/CFT non-compliance to include disciplinary sanctions and the power to withdraw, restrict or suspend the financial institution's licence where applicable, the Central Bank's range of sanctions for non-compliance with AML/CFT laws was extended for banks and insurance companies under the FIA and the Insurance Amendment Act 2009 respectively.

+- 65. The authorities have advised that sections 10 and 12 of the FIA further provides for the Central Bank to issue AML/CFT guidelines and to be able to impose compliance directions for breaches of the guidelines.
 Section 57 of the SA allows the TTSEC to consider issuing a warning, private reprimand or public censure or suspend the registration of a registrant for various reasons including prosecution for the breach of any law relating to the prevention of money laundering and combating the financing of terrorism.
 Section 58 of the SA goes on to allow the TTSEC to revoke a registration on the basis of a conviction for a similar breach.
 The above measures appear limited to warnings, censure or suspension and does not afford a wide range of possible sanctions particularly in relation to restricting activities or management of registrants.
-As such, this recommendation is partially met. - 56.
+As such, this recommendation is partially met. - 66.
 The FIU's range of sanctions include the issuing of directives to non-regulated financial institutions or listed businesses which are violating or are about to violate provisions of the FIUTTAA 2011, the FOR, the ATT, the FIUTTA, the FIUTTR and any other guidelines issued by the FIU.
 These directives will be in addition to the penalties already available under the mentioned statutes.
-Failure to comply with a directive can result in the FIU applying to the High Court for an Order requiring the unregulated financial institution or listed business to comply with the directive. - 57.
-The only sanction the FIU has imposed since enactment in May 2011is to issue warning letters to listed businesses registered with the FIU concerning non-compliance with regulation 31(1) of the FIUTTR and failure to submit quarterly terrorist reports.
-Additionally, during the period July to December 2012, the Central Bank renewed the licence of a bureau de change for six months instead of a year pending correction of deficiencies identified on an AML/CFT on-site examination.
+Failure to comply with a directive can result in the FIU applying to the High Court for an Order requiring the unregulated financial institution or listed business to comply with the directive. - 67.
+Since enactment in May 2011 the FIU has issued warning letters to listed businesses concerning non-compliance with regulation 31(1) of the FIUTTR, non-registration, and failure to submit quarterly terrorist reports.
+Additionally during the period January to July 2013, the FIU issued directives to 14 entities.
+During the same period, the Central Bank issued 15 warning letters and one notice to issue a compliance direction resulting from on-site inspections.

-58. The situation is unchanged from the previous follow-up report which noted that while measures substantially comply with the examiners' recommended actions, documentation regarding the consideration of the feasibility and utility of a large currency transaction reporting system needs to be submitted for verification.
+68. The situation is unchanged from the previous follow-up report which noted that while measures substantially comply with the examiners' recommended actions, documentation regarding the consideration of the feasibility and utility of a large currency transaction reporting system needs to be submitted for verification.